How to Find a Crypto Tax Accountant

 TokenTax syncs with your wallets and accounts to largely eliminate manual data entry, allowing you to see and analyze all of your data in one place.
 Our crypto tax services begin at just $65 a year.

-Some questions to ask before hiring an accountant
+Questions to ask before hiring a crypto tax accountant

-To ensure the crypto tax accountant you hire is qualified, consider asking some of the questions below before hiring them.
-A qualified crypto accountant should be comfortable discussing these topics.
+To ensure the crypto tax accounting firm you hire is qualified, consider asking some of the questions below before hiring them.
+A qualified crypto accountant should be comfortable discussing these topics:

 How familiar are you with cryptocurrency?